Vizzuality/trends.earth-CLI/README.md

 ### Start

 To run a script locally.
-First, go to the folder where the script has been created and run
+First, go to the folder where the script has been created and run the following:

 ```
 python (relativepath) start